stevedavid/jquery-sdfilterme/README.md

               duration: 250, // integer: in ms
               border: '1px solid white', // string: as in CSS
               color: 'white', // string: color
-              opacity: 0.5 // integer: as in CSS
+              opacity: 0.5 // float: as in CSS
           },
           border: { // object
               width: 10, // integer: in px